-If the gallbladder doesn’t empty completely, particles in the bile — like cholesterol or calcium salts — can thicken as a result of remaining in the gallbladder for too long.
+If the gallbladder doesn’t empty completely, particles in the bile, like cholesterol or calcium salts, can thicken from staying in the gallbladder for too long.
 They eventually become biliary sludge, which is commonly referred to as gallbladder sludge.

 Other symptoms can include:

 - clay-like stools

 Gallbladder sludge forms when bile remains in the gallbladder for too long.
 Mucus from the gallbladder can mix with cholesterol and calcium salts, combining to create the sludge.

 Gallbladder sludge seems to be more common during pregnancy, especially if you’re following a strict diet.

 While gallbladder sludge is not a common problem, there are certain people who have a higher risk of developing it.
 Groups who are at a higher risk include: